Frequently Asked Questions

 A referral is received by the Community Team after a patient has been referred to their care.
 Referrals can also be manually created by certain Community team members.

 When a referral is received, an intervention must be added to it before it can be accepted and processed further.
-See Adding an Intervention to a Referral.

 How do I know when I have received a Referral?